mattanderson94/CIRCA_Clustering/README.md

 2. ng - number of groups/clusters/categories
 3. maxits - number of coordinate ascent iterations.
 To ensure convergence, set this to inf.

+And there are 5 outputs:
+gs - An nx1 vector of integers from 1-ng, which gives the cluster assignments for every row/column (i.e., image/item) in hedges. ngcount - number of moves made via coordinate ascent. counter - number of proposals made.
+R - Rand Index between similarity matrix and optimized clustering. converged - true if the algorithm reaches a stationary point (and no moves that improve the rand index are possible)

 Example.m is a MATLAB script that shows how CIRCA_Clustering.m works on a simulated dataset, with a small amount of response noise.

 See our paper (Category Systems for Real World Scenes, Anderson et al. (2021)) for further details.